-Testing of the TOE performed by the evaluator was carried out using the iR-ADV 4051 and iR-ADV 4025 models with the same TOE identification described in Chapter 2.
+The testing of the TOE performed by the evaluator was carried out using the iR-ADV C5255 and iR-ADV C5240 models with the same TOE identification described in Chapter 2.

-The evaluator independent testing was executed in the same environment as the TOE configuration identified in the ST.
+The evaluator independent testing was performed in the same environment as the TOE configuration identified in the ST.

-2) Summary of Independent Testing
+2) Summary of the Independent Testing

-Summary of the Independent testing performed by the evaluator is as follows.
+A summary of the Independent testing performed by the evaluator is as follows.

 a.
-Independent Testing Points of View
+Viewpoints of the Independent Testing